-To officially apply for need based financial aid and WPC scholarship programs, a student is required to fill out and submit a Financial Aid Form (FAF) to the College Scholarship Service.
-FAFs are available from high school guidance offices or directly from the College.
+To officially apply for need-based financial aid and WPC scholarship programs, a student is required to fill out and submit a Free Application for Federal Student Aid (FAFSA).
+FAFSA's are available from high school guidance offices or directly from the College.
 Transfer students must submit a financial aid transcript from their previous institution.

-To allow ample time for processing, applicants are urged to file their FAFs before May 1.
+To allow ample time for processing, applicants are urged to file their FAFSA before April 1.